Woods (Atlanta): Critical reviews

-"Woods" received universal acclaim from critics.
 The review aggregator website Rotten Tomatoes reported a 100% approval rating for the episode, based on 10 reviews, with an average rating of 9.7/10.

 Joshua Alston of The A.V.
 Club gave the episode an "A" and wrote, "What makes this show challenging is how it forces you to consider and reconsider the truth and consequence of everything that takes place.
 That said, it's tough to imagine that Atlanta's latest hard left into full-on horror won't have lasting consequences for the characters.
 At the very least, there's a potent message for Alfred in 'Woods', a rare example of an Atlanta episode that puts a clear, fine point on its off-kilter plot."

 Alan Sepinwall of Uproxx wrote, "I've given up trying to outguess this show, other than assuming each week will give me something to love.
 'Woods' didn't disappoint in that area."
 Matt Miller of Esquire wrote, "In two solo episodes, Henry has officially defined himself as one of the next breakout stars of Atlanta.
 With Glover gracefully handing the lead role to his co-stars, he's given them a chance to prove that they're much more than supporting actors.
 And maybe during the next awards season we'll see Henry's (or Lakeith Stanfield's, or Zazie Beetz's) name among the nominations."
-Bryan Washington of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "As a character investigation of a guy caught up in the nether region between fame and life as a pedestrian, the episode is masterful, even despite its more problematic bits.
+Bryan Washington of Vulture gave the episode a perfect five out of five and wrote, "As a character investigation of a guy caught up in the nether region between fame and life as a pedestrian, the episode is masterful, even despite its more problematic bits.
 It's the final precipice of a man before he falls into the rest of his life.
 By the time the credits roll, we've seen Al lean over the edge, his mounting existential terror, and the eventual descent."

 Leigh-Anne Jackson of The New York Times wrote, "Whatever the true nature of this unsettling sylvan scene, it was enough to make Al see the light.
 All this time, he's been on the fence about whether or not he wants this fame of his."
-Jacob Oller of Paste gave the episode a 8.6 out of 10 rating and wrote, "It's a delicate tightrope between utter cynicism and utter earnestness, as the philosophy of how one should manage one's public persona and fanbase is a topic of interest for the series' creator and its stars."
+Jacob Oller of Paste gave the episode an 8.6 out of 10 rating and wrote, "It's a delicate tightrope between utter cynicism and utter earnestness, as the philosophy of how one should manage one's public persona and fanbase is a topic of interest for the series' creator and its stars."
 Justin Charity of The Ringer wrote, "The slow, luxurious pacing of Atlanta saps conventional urgency from Paper Boi's arc, but now comes the reckoning.
 Here, he must survive a trial in solitude."